 - Complete and return the application with all required documents.

-- Include a check or money order in the amount of $35 to cover your application fee.
+- Include a check or money order to cover your application fee.

 - You may be asked to provide additional information and participate in a home interview with a representative from Habitat